ozhang228/code_stash/web/playwright_form_filler/README.md

 An array of step objects.
 After each step, the script pauses to allow manual review or navigation before continuing.

   - `fields`
   A collection of key-value pairs where the key is a CSS selector and the value is the text to input.
+An exception to this is checkboxes and radios where the value will be ignored as the presence of the field indicates a check.